 His current bike is a BMW GS 1200.

-Finally, he is also acknowedged as being the best looking and sexiest member of staff at Fast-Trak EDT and coincidentally edits this site.
+Finally, he is also acknowedged as being the best looking and sexiest member of staff at Fast-Trak EDT and coincidentally the only person who can edit this site.

 SERENA EVANS Operations Director